 Mr. James is really a good narrator.
 I can feel what each character feels and as if I’m just around them when they do something.
 They are all well-written and you can very well see the differences between them.

 The cover was another point here.
 It is not just a musical note that has fire around it.
-For me, the meaning in the cover shows the point of the story – a (possible) war between the government and the people who loves music.
+For me, the meaning in the cover shows the point of the story – a (possible) war between the government and the people who love music.

-Overall, this heart-wrenching novel will surely makes you gripped it hard as you reach the ending part.
+Overall, this heart-wrenching novel will surely make you gripped it hard as you reach the ending part.
 It will make you lost in the world Mr. Morris created.
 It will make you still staring at the end part as you reflect on what had just happened.

 Disclaimer: I received a reader copy from the author.